 For something more remote, Utopia Eco Hostel is where to stay in Semuc Champey.
 This riverside ecolodge is an affordable option with a family atmosphere, run by volunteers that help tend the garden and keep the hotel in order.
 It’s got a tranquil vibe, and a lovely on-site vegetarian only restaurant.
 Morning coffee here comes with dreamy jungle views.

-As for where to eat near Semuc Champey, if you’re staying at a hostel such as Utopia, then you’ll most likely be dining where you’re staying.
+Where to eat near Semuc Champey: If you’re staying at a hostel such as Utopia, you’ll most likely eat where you’re staying.
 However, if you’re just visiting for the day, there’s a cafe right near the entrance.
 Some tours also bring lunch, or you could bring your own snacks along.

-Nearby there’s the Posada las Marias – It’s accommodation, but they also serve up affordable meals to non-guests.
+Nearby is the Posada las Marias.
+It’s an accommodation, but it also serves affordable meals to non-guests.

 Best Accommodation in Lanquin

-There are a handful of restaurants in town – Guayaha serves generous portions of Guatemalan cuisine; Comedor Shalom offers low priced tipico food (good portions to boot); family-run La Flamenca Restaurante & Cafe boasts a delicious menu, featuring an array of dishes made with local ingredients with a modern twist – the sangria comes highly recommended!
+There are a handful of restaurants in town: Guayaha serves generous portions of Guatemalan cuisine; Comedor Shalom offers low-priced tipico food (good portions to boot); and family-run La Flamenca Restaurante & Cafe boasts a delicious menu featuring an array of dishes made with local ingredients with a modern twist—the sangria comes highly recommended!

 Visiting Independently vs. Guided Tours

 This is a good question.
-Though you can visit Semuc Champey independently and have a great time, it’s also possible to join a guided tour, too – either one-to-one or with a group.
-There are pros and cons to each.
+Though you can visit Semuc Champey independently and have a great time, it’s also possible to join a guided tour—either one-to-one or with a group.
+Each has pros and cons.
 Let me point them out below.

 Guided Tours